NBISweden/workshop-reproducible-research/docs/docker.md

 If we run `docker run` without any flags, your local terminal is attached to the container.
 This enables you to see the output of `run_qc.sh`, but also disables you from doing anything else in the meantime.
 We can start a container in detached mode with the `-d` flag.
 Try this out and run `docker container ls` to validate that the container is running.

-By default Docker keeps containers after they have exited.
+By default, Docker keeps containers after they have exited.
 This can be convenient for debugging or if you want to look at logs, but it also consumes huge amounts of disk space.
 It's therefore a good idea to always run with `--rm`, which will remove the container once it has exited.

 If we want to enter a running container, there are two related commands we can use, `docker attach` and `docker exec`. `docker attach` will attach local standard input, output, and error streams to a running container.
 This can be useful if your terminal closed down for some reason or if you started a terminal in detached mode and changed your mind. `docker exec` can be used to execute any command in a running container.
 It's typically used to peak in at what is happening by opening up a new shell.
 Here we start the container in detached mode and then start a new interactive shell so that we can see what happens.
 If you use `ls` inside the container you can see how the script generates file in the `data`, `intermediate` and `results` directories.
-Note that you will be thrown out when the container exits though.
+Note that you will be thrown out when the container exits, so you have to be quick.

 ```bash
 docker run -d --rm --name my_container my_docker_conda
 docker exec -it my_container /bin/bash
 ```

+!!! tip
     Sometimes you would like to enter a stopped container.
 It's not a common use case, but it's included here for those of you who are doing these tutorials on Windows using Docker.
-If you for some reason happen to shut down your container it can result in loss of a lot of work if you're not able to restart it.
+Inadvertedly shutting down your container can result in loss of a lot of work if you're not able to restart it.
 If you were to use `docker start` it would rerun the command set by `CMD`, which may not be what you want.
 Instead we use `docker commit container_name new_image_name` to convert the container `container_name` to the image `new_image_name`.
-We can the start a new container in that image as we normally would with `docker run -it --rm new_image_name`.
-Weird, right?
-In theory this would allow you to bypass using Dockerfiles and instead generate your image by entering an empty container in interactive mode, install everything there, and then commit as a new image.
+We can then start a new container in that image as we normally would with `docker run -it --rm new_image_name`.
+Confusing, right?
+In theory, this would allow you to bypass using Dockerfiles and instead generate your image by entering an empty container in interactive mode, install everything there, and then commit as a new image.
 However, by doing this you would lose many of the advantages that Dockerfiles provide, such as easy distribution and efficient space usage via layers.

+!!! note "Quick recap"
+    In this section we've learnt:

+    * How to use `docker run` for starting a container and how the flags `-d`, `-it` and `--rm` work.
+    * How to use `docker container ls` for displaying information about the containers.
+    * How to use `docker attach` and `docker exec` to interact with running containers.

 ### Bind mounts
-There are obviously some advantages to isolating and running a data analysis in containers, but at some point you need to be able to interact with the host system to actually deliver the results.
+There are obviously some advantages to isolating and running your data analysis in containers, but at some point you need to be able to interact with the host system to actually deliver the results.
 This is done via bind mounts.
 When you use a bind mount, a file or directory on the *host machine* is mounted into a container.
 That way, when the container generates a file in such a directory it will appear in the mounted directory on your host system.

 !!! tip
     Docker also has a more advanced way of data storage called [volumes](https://docs.docker.com/engine/admin/volumes/).
 Volumes provide added flexibility and are independent of the host machine's filesystem having a specific directory structure available.
 They are particularly useful when you want to share data *between* containers.

 Say that we are interested in getting the resulting html reports from FastQC in our container.
 We can do this by mounting a directory called, say, `fastqc_results` in your current directory to the `/home/results/fastqc` directory in the container.
-Validate that it worked by opening one of the html reports.
+Try this out and validate that it worked by opening one of the html reports.

 ```bash
 docker run --rm -v $(pwd)/fastqc_results:/home/results/fastqc my_docker_conda
 ```

 We can also use bind mounts for getting files into the container rather than out.
-We've mainly been discussing Docker in the context of  packaging an analysis pipeline to allow anyone to reproduce its outcome.
+We've mainly been discussing Docker in the context of packaging an analysis pipeline to allow someone else to reproduce its outcome.
 Another application is as a kind of very powerful environment manager, similarly to how we've used Conda before.
-If you've organised your work into projects, then you can mount the whole project directory in a container and use the container as the terminal for running stuff while still using your normal OS for editing files and so on.
+If you've organized your work into projects, then you can mount the whole project directory in a container and use the container as the terminal for running stuff while still using your normal OS for editing files and so on.
 Let's try this out by mounting our current directory and start an interactive terminal.
 Note that this will override the `CMD` command, so we won't start the analysis automatically when we start the container.

 TODO: Validate this on Windows